Essence • Blush Brush • Makeup Brushes

 Age: 19-24 Skin: Acne-prone, Fair, Neutral Hair: Blond, Curly, Medium Eyes: Green

-As others said, this is a great brush.
-Has the perfect size/ shape/ softness and does not shed.
+I like the size/ shape of this brush and it does not shed.
 The handle is shorter than usual blush brushes and I consider the fuchsia/ black coloring a bit childish.
-But it's ridiculously cheap the performance is excellent.
+I also dilike the plastic feel of the bristles but it's ridiculously cheap the performance is pretty good.
+Won't repurchase.

 Age: 18 & Under Skin: Combination, Fair-Medium Hair: Brunette Eyes: Brown